True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Appendix

 \paragraph{Mamba4Cast} Mamba4Cast is a zero-shot time series forecasting model based on the Mamba architecture \cite{gu_mamba_2023}, a type of linear (`state-space') RNN with nonlinear input \& output gating, and inspired by Prior-data Fitted Networks (PFNs) \cite{bhethanabhotla2024mamba4cast}.
 Trained exclusively on synthetic data, Mamba4Cast can generate zero-shot forecasts when provided with time series context information.
 For evaluation we follow \url{https://github.com/automl/Mamba4Cast}.

-\paragraph{Tiny Time Mixers} Tiny Time Mixers is another time series foundation model using a non-transformer architecture \cite{ekambaram2024tiny}.
+\paragraph{Tiny Time Mixers} Like Mamba4Cast, Tiny Time Mixers is a time series foundation model \textit{not} founded on transformers \cite{ekambaram2024tiny}.
 It builds upon the TSMixer backbone \cite{ekambaram2023tsmixer} to which it adds several key innovations such as adaptive patching, diverse resolution sampling, and multi-resolution prefix tuning to improve generalization across datasets with varying temporal resolutions.
 Evaluation here is performed as in \url{https://github.com/glehet/TTM1}.

+\paragraph{Panda} Panda is a recently proposed foundation model for short-term forecasting of DS \cite{lai2025panda}.
+It is based on a transformer architecture, which relies on patching the DS-generated time series.
+The model is trained on $2\cdot 10^4$ DS produced by combining base DS from the same database used to train and evaluate DynaMix in skew-product form \cite{gilpin_chaos_2022}.
+Evaluation is performed as in \url{https://github.com/abao1999/panda}.

 For comparability, all models were evaluated on the exact same CPU (18-Core Xeon Gold 6254) and GPU (Nvidia RTX 2080 Ti) using 512GB of RAM.